kamilsk/tracer/README.md

 ## 🏆 Motivation

-In [Avito](https://tech.avito.ru) we use the [Jaeger](https://www.jaegertracing.io) - a distributed tracing platform.
+In [Avito](https://tech.avito.ru), we use the [Jaeger](https://www.jaegertracing.io) - a distributed tracing platform.
-It is really useful in most cases, but at production we also use sampling.
-So, what is a problem you say?
+It is handy in most cases, but at production, we also use sampling.
+So, what is a problem, you say?

 I had 0.02% requests with a `write: broken pipe` error and it was difficult to find the appropriate one in the [Sentry](https://sentry.io) which also has related to it trace in the [Jaeger](https://www.jaegertracing.io).

-For that reason I wrote the simple solution to handle this kernel case and found the bottleneck in our code quickly.
+For that reason, I wrote the simple solution to handle this specific case and found the bottleneck in our code quickly.

 ## 🤼‍♂️ How to